Healthier Chocolate Chip Waffles

-A healthier waffle that the whole family will get excited about.
-These Healthy Chocolate Chip Waffles are so good on their own, you don’t even need maple syrup!
+A waffle that the whole family will get excited about.
+These Healthier Chocolate Chip Waffles are so good on their own, you don’t even need maple syrup!
 (But I won’t tell if you drizzle some on anyways.)

 - ½ cup all-purpose flour